hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

 1. Scan the `QR-Code` with e.g. a Mobile Phone
 2. Click on the round `information (i) symbol` top right aside the sensor name
 3. Press `Register for free`
-4. Press `create new account`
+4. Press `create new account` or login if you already have created an account
-5. select `Private`, fill in the fields and register
+5. When promted select `Private` and fill in the fields, then register
 6. Assign the device and skip the `select location` as well as `alerting`
 7. Change to your computer and log in to [https://avelon.cloud/login](https://avelon.cloud/login)
 8. Click `your name > Devices` on top right